Dyslexify: A Mechanistic Defense Against Typographic Attacks in CLIP: Experiments

-We measure the effectiveness of the typogrpahic attacks, when manipulating the attention pattern of the circuit, by tracing the probabilities labels \( p(y_{\text{text}}) \) and \( p(y_{\text{typo}}) \) depending on \( \alpha \) on the Imagenet-100-typo dataset.
+We then evaluate the effectiveness of typographic attacks under these manipulations by tracing the predicted label probabilities \(p(y_{\text{text}})\) and \(p(y_{\text{typo}})\) as a function of \(\alpha\) on the ImageNet-100-typo dataset.

-\textbf{Results:} Fig.~\ref{fig:self-attn-scale} shows that increasing \(\alpha\) causally lowers the typographic attacks effectiveness, while decreasing \(\alpha\) increases the effectiveness.
-This demonstrates the causal link: as the circuit heads attend stronger to their attention-sink, the typographic attack becomes less effective.
-Conversely, when \(\alpha\) is low and the norm of the spatial attention is high \(p(y_{typo})\) raises, indicating that typographic information is being transferred from the spatial to the cls token.
+\textbf{Results:} \cref{fig:self-attn-scale} shows that increasing \(\alpha\) causally reduces the effectiveness of typographic attacks, while decreasing \(\alpha\) amplifies it.
+This provides direct causal evidence: as circuit heads allocate more weight to the \texttt{cls} sink, the attack signal is suppressed; conversely, when \(\alpha\) is low and spatial attention dominates, \(p(y_{\text{typo}})\) increases, indicating that typographic information is transferred from spatial tokens into the \texttt{cls} representation.